DD214 Form: How to Request It Online & Start the VA Loan Process

-You may need to supply a copy of your DD214 to help a mortgage lender establish eligibility for the VA home loan program.
-A VA lender can often receive your Certificate of Eligibility instantly through the VA’s direct website, even without your DD214, but you’ll need to speak to a VA loan officer to verify.
+You may need to show a copy of your DD214 to help a mortgage lender establish eligibility for the VA home loan program.
+A VA lender can often receive your Certificate of Eligibility (COE) instantly through the VA’s direct website, even without your DD214, but you’ll need to speak to a VA loan officer to verify.

 Do I need a DD214 for a VA loan if I’m still in the military?

 Since active-duty service members are not yet separated from service, they will not have a DD214.
 In lieu of this form, they need to supply a statement of service signed by the adjutant (senior officer’s assistant), personnel office, or commander of the unit.